FRBNY-DSGE/DSGE.jl/doc/README.md

 `steady_state`.

 #### Inputs to the Measurement and Equilibrium Condition Equations
--`endogenous_states::Dict{Symbol,Int}`: Maps each state to a column in the measurement and equilibrium condition matrices.
+- `endogenous_states::Dict{Symbol,Int}`: Maps each state to a column in the measurement and equilibrium condition matrices.
--`exogenous_shocks::Dict{Symbol,Int}`: Maps each shock to a column in the measurement and equilibrium condition matrices.
+- `exogenous_shocks::Dict{Symbol,Int}`: Maps each shock to a column in the measurement and equilibrium condition matrices.
--`expected_shocks::Dict{Symbol,Int}`: Maps each expected shock to a column in the measurement and equilibrium condition matrices.
+- `expected_shocks::Dict{Symbol,Int}`: Maps each expected shock to a column in the measurement and equilibrium condition matrices.
--`equilibrium_conditions::Dict{Symbol,Int}`: Maps each equlibrium condition to a row in the model's equilibrium condition matrices.
+- `equilibrium_conditions::Dict{Symbol,Int}`: Maps each equlibrium
+condition to a row in the model's equilibrium condition matrices.
--`endogenous_states_postgensys::Dict{Symbol,Int}`: Maps lagged states to their columns in the measurement and equilibrium condition equations.
+- `endogenous_states_postgensys::Dict{Symbol,Int}`: Maps lagged states
+to their columns in the measurement and equilibrium condition equations.
 These are added after Gensys solves the model.
--`observables::Dict{Symbol,Int}`: Maps each observable to a row in the model's measurement equation matrices.
+- `observables::Dict{Symbol,Int}`: Maps each observable to a row in the model's measurement equation matrices.

 #### Model Specification and Settings
--`spec::ASCIIString`: Model specification number (eg "m990").
+- `spec::ASCIIString`: Model specification number (eg
+ "m990").
 Identifies a particular set of parameters, equilibrium conditions, and measurement equation (equivalently, a concrete model type - for example, models of type `Model990` should have spec = "m990".)
--`subspec::ASCIIString`: Model subspecification (eg "ss0").
-Indicates any changes to parameter initialization from `spec`.
+- `subspec::ASCIIString`: Model subspecification (eg "ss0").
+Indicates any changes
+ to parameter initialization from `spec`.
 See "Editing or Extending a Model" below for more details.
--`settings::Dict{Symbol,Setting}`: Settings/flags that affect
+- `settings::Dict{Symbol,Setting}`: Settings/flags that affect
  computation without changing the economic or mathematical setup of the model.
--`test_settings::Dict{Symbol,Setting}`: Settings/flags for testing mode
+- `test_settings::Dict{Symbol,Setting}`: Settings/flags for testing mode

 #### Other Fields
--`rng::MersenneTwister`: Random number generator.
+- `rng::MersenneTwister`: Random number generator.
 By default, it is seeded to ensure replicability in algorithms that involve randomness (such as Metropolis-Hastings).
--`testing::Bool`: Indicates whether the model is in testing mode.
+- `testing::Bool`: Indicates whether the model is in testing mode.
 If `true`, settings from `m.test_settings` are used in place of those in `m.settings`.
--`_filestrings::SortedDict{Symbol,AbstractString,ForwardOrdering}`:
+- `_filestrings::SortedDict{Symbol,AbstractString,ForwardOrdering}`:
 An alphabetized list of setting identifier strings.
 These are concatenated and appended to the filenames of all output files to avoid overwriting the output of previous estimations/forecasts that